LingUaan/LingSieve/README.md

 Binary
 ======
 The available binaries have been compiled for 64bit Windows and NVIDIA GPUs with compute capabilities 3.7 and higher.<br/>
-It has been compiled with Microsoft Visual Studio Community 2017 and<br/> NVIDIA CUDA Toolkit V9.0 (V2.1)<br/>
+It has been compiled with Microsoft Visual Studio Community 2017 and NVIDIA CUDA Toolkit V9.0 for V2.1 and V10.1 for V2.2.
-NVIDIA CUDA Toolkit V10.1 (V2.2).

 Usage